 New research shows that women also might experience weakness, cold sweats and dizziness before a heart attack.

 Call 911 immediately if you experience any of the above symptoms.
 Receiving treatment for a heart attack within 90 minutes may mean the difference between life and death.

 A recent study found that many women begin experiencing symptoms long before a heart attack actually strikes – sometimes even a month beforehand.
 Here are the most common signs reported:

-- Unusual fatigue – more than 70 percent of women who have had a heart attack say they experienced this symptom.
+- Unusual fatigue – more than 70% of women who have had a heart attack say they experienced this symptom.

 - Sleep disturbances.